ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ----------------------------------------------------------------------------------------

 ## Run {{ model }} configuration
-TODO: modify file paths for ACCESS-ESM
 If you want to modify your configuration, refer to [Edit {{ model }} configuration](#edit-{{ model.lower() }}-configuration).

 {{ model }} configurations run on [_Gadi_][gadi] through a [PBS job][PBS job] submission managed by [_payu_][payu].

 The general layout of a _payu_-supported model run consists of two main directories:

-- The _control_ directory contains the model configuration and serves as the execution directory for running the model (in this example, the cloned directory `~/access-om2/1deg_jra55_ryf`).
+- The _control_ directory contains the model configuration and serves as the execution directory for running the model (in this example, the cloned directory `~/access-esm1.5/preindustrial+concentrations`).
 - The _laboratory_ directory, where all the model components reside.
-For {{ model }}, it is typically `/scratch/$PROJECT/$USER/access-om2`.
+For {{ model }}, it is typically `/scratch/$PROJECT/$USER/access-esm`.

 This separates the small text configuration files from the larger binary outputs and inputs.
 In this way, the _control_ directory can be in the `$HOME` directory (as it is the only filesystem actively backed-up on _Gadi_).
 The quotas for `$HOME` are low and strict, which limits what can be stored there, so it is not suitable for larger files.